Northern Ireland Travel Advice

 Security travel advice for the Northern Ireland

 Threat level: Medium

 There is a heightened risk of civil disturbance over from April through to August.
-The last Saturday in August known as “Black Saturday “ which is the end of the marching season, and is a date in which civil unrest can break out without warning and have violent incidents between groups and the police.
-Please as with all demonstrations and large public gatherings with the likelihood of turning violent please avoid and make your way to a safe area.
-In recent years much has been done by the police to prevent disturbances and provide a safe barrier.
+The last Saturday in August known as “Black Saturday", which is the end of the marching season, and is a date in which civil unrest can break out without warning and have violent incidents between groups and the police.
+As with all demonstrations and large public gatherings that have the likelihood of turning violent, it is adviced to avoid them and make your way to a safe area.
+In recent years, much has been done by the police to prevent disturbances and provide a safe barrier.

 The “troubles” which occurred between 1968 and 1998, fuelled by territorial tensions, does give Northern Ireland a violent reputation.
 This dispute has affected many generations deeply, but also affected Ireland, England and as far as Gibraltar.

 There are still underlying tensions and localised incidents.
-The people of Northern Ireland are a warm and friendly to their visitors, it is best if you are respectful of the country’s past.
-Avoid political discussions and do not wear insignia or clothing of which would align your allegiance to any political or religious denomination.
+The people of Northern Ireland are warm and friendly to their visitors, the best travel advice for Northern Ireland is to be respectful of the country’s past and avoid political discussions and do not wear insignia or clothing of which would align your allegiance to any political or religious denomination.